 These are bank accounts that generally don't charge any fees and let you access nearly all the ATMs in Australia.
 If you're someone who is always on the go and want almost instant access to your money all the time, then this could be the bank account for you.

-If you enjoy getting more value of your spending or thrive on being able to earn points, then this could be the account for you.
+If you enjoy getting more value of your spending or thrive on being able to earn points, then a rewards and cash bank account could be for you.
 You can link your existing frequent flyer account to accumulate your points even faster.

 International bank accounts

 If you tend to travel a lot or shop online from overseas stores and could really benefit from no international transaction fees, then this could be a suitable account.
 Some travel transaction accounts let you withdraw money from eligible ATMs for free, though often they will need to share the same ATM network.

 This is a bank charge issued when you make a transaction in a foreign currency which needs to be converted to the Australian dollar.

 These accounts tend to waive the monthly fee if you meet the stated conditions each month.
 For example, you may need to deposit your salary or pay into it each month.